Why Alaska Airlines is one of the best domestic airline for traveling families

 Families get seated together!

-If you have every booked a flight with your kids, you may have noticed that sometimes you aren’t automatically seated with your kids.
+If you have ever booked a flight with your kids, you may have noticed that sometimes you aren’t automatically seated with your kids.
 Yup.
 It happens.
 Even if you go in to choose your seats you can still be separated from them if there are equipment changes.
 I have always been seated with my kids on Alaska Air.

 If there are last minute changes and for some reason I’m not seated with my kids, they get it sorted on the phone.
 If it’s a last minute change, they get it sorted at the airport.

 Better yet, my husband and I often fly separately so I can extend our trip and not be tied to his limited vacation time.
-Alaska Airlines, like a few other airlines, let me link our two flight itineraries online.
+Alaska Airlines, like a few other airlines, allow me to link our two flight itineraries together online.
 This way if there was a plane change or issue with our flight, they knew my husband would be flying with us at least one part of our trip.

 They take care of parents traveling solo with kids

-I’ve flown Alaska Air with kids a few times, and honestly I always try to thanks to the flight crew.
+I’ve flown Alaska Air with kids a few times, and honestly I always try to say “thanks” to the flight crew.
 I never ask for handouts and I pretty much have this flying with kids thing down.
 No matter.
 The flight crew has me covered if I don’t.
 They get kids.
 They get that they need to be fed.
 When I bought one cheese plate for my boys to share, the flight attendant did the usual.
 She handed me my cheese plate and charged my credit card the regular fee.
 She handed back my card and then she handed me another cheese platter.
 As she slid it to me she said, “shhhhh… don’t tell.”